MdSamsuzzohaShayon/nftflex/README.md

 - Chainlink for real-time price feeds and multi-crypto support

 ### **Development Tools**
-- **Brownie**: Python-based framework for Ethereum smart contract development
+- **ape**: Python-based framework for Ethereum smart contract development
 - **Web3.py**: Interaction with the blockchain

 ---